W-4 Withholding Calculator 2026

 Step 1: Filing status.
 Sets which bracket schedule and standard deduction apply.
 Single or Married Filing Separately use the same brackets.
 Married Filing Jointly uses wider brackets.
 Head of Household uses intermediate brackets.

 Step 2: Multiple jobs.
 If you or your spouse have additional jobs, the combined income uses a higher effective rate than a single job would imply.
-Checking the box instructs your employer to halve the standard deduction in the withholding formula, which increases withholding to account for the combined income pushing into higher brackets.
+Checking the box instructs your employer to skip the flat $8,600 or $12,900 wage reduction and to apply the higher Pub.
+15-T Step 2 checkbox rate schedule, which shelters only half the usual standard-deduction equivalent and increases withholding to account for the combined income pushing into higher brackets.

 Step 4: Other adjustments.
 Step 4(a) adds non-wage income to the annual wage base so it is withheld appropriately.
 Step 4(b) reduces the wage base by extra deductions (if you expect to itemize or have large above-the-line deductions).
 Step 4(c) adds a flat extra withholding per period, useful if you want to build a refund or correct a known underpayment.